External Synchronization (SYN)

 - Copes with asynchronous sources

-The stimulus is played back with a 3rd party audio device (USB audio device) with unknown delay.
-The synchronization is performed dynamically through the acoustical measurement channel.
-Subsequent measurements use the detected delay to trigger the analysis in the quasi-synchronous playback process.
-For test signal playback, the speaker audio device is directly used as output sound device for Klippel QC.
+The test signal is played back with a USB audio device with unknown delay.
+Synchronization is performed dynamically through the acoustical measurement channel.
+Subsequent measurements use the detected delay to trigger the analysis.
+The speaker is directly used as playback audio device by the QC software.

-This setup is similar to the USB speaker example above, but the test signals are transferred wireless via Bluetooth.
+This setup is similar to the USB speaker example above, but the test signals are transferred wirelessly via Bluetooth.
+This can be done using Windows Bluetooth radio or a stand-alone dongle providing a dedicated audio device.
+Automatic pairing, profile and volume control is optinally provided by External Devices (EXD) Bluetooth Audio functionality.

 Automobile Audio System

 This requires fixed timing modes by using static delays between the measurements.
-The stimulus sequence is generated and exported by the QC system and copied to a suitable medium (e.g. CD or memory card).
+The stimulus sequence is generated and exported by the QC system and copied to a suitable medium (e.g. CD or USB stick).
 The QC system waits for the unique synchronization signal to trigger signal analysis at an arbitrary point of time.

 Handheld Recording Device